jetify-com/devbox/docs/app/docs/jetify_cloud/dashboard/index.md

 sidebar_position: 1
 ---

 The [Jetify Dashboard](https://cloud.jetify.com) lets you manage your team, projects, and secrets from a single interface.
-You can use the Dashboard to manage your own hobby projects, or to collaborate with other team members on your Jetify Projects
+You can use the Dashboard to manage your own hobby projects, or to collaborate with other team members.

 ![Jetify Dashboard](../../../static/img/jetify_cloud_dashboard.jpeg)